-Click the link to turn on permissions.
-Your browser will ask you to confirm that you want to allow notifications from CircleCI.
+Your browser will ask you to confirm that you want to allow notifications.
+Click

-If you’ve previously denied CircleCI permission to send you web notifications then you’ll need to turn those permissions on in your browser, as CircleCI can’t request permission in this case.
+If you’ve previously denied CircleCI permission to send you web notifications you will need to manually turn those permissions on in your browser, as CircleCI cannot request permission in this case.
 Use your browser settings to control notifications.
-In Google Chrome you can do this by clicking the lock icon in the URL bar and selecting Notifications from the Permissions Settings as shown in the following animation:
+In Google Chrome you can do this by clicking the lock icon in the URL bar and re-enabling notifications from the Permissions Settings.

 While the process is similar for other browsers, please refer to their individual documentation for handling web notifications.

 You can use Orbs to integrate various kinds of notifications into your configuration; currently, CircleCI offers a Slack orb and an IRC orb, but several third-party orbs also exist.
 Consider searching the orb registry for notifications to see what is available.

 Before integrating an orb into your configuration, you will need to perform two steps: